adamchainz/pelican_novapost/content/merging-the-right-way.rst

 ... and then it's up to you to perform the merge.

-Here is a recipe to make it in the right direction:
+Here is a recipe to make the merge in the right direction:

 .. code-block:: sh